wraith13/background-phi-colors-vscode/README.md

 - indent level
 - error indent
 - current line
+- blank lines ( this is disabled by default )
 - tokens
 - symbols ( this is disabled by default )
 - spaces in body